m-rgba/hasura-django-starter/README.md

 ## Django Auth Endpoints

-**As of 2.0 these are mapped to GraphQL nodes using Hasura Actions**
+**As of 2.0 these are mapped to GraphQL nodes using Hasura Actions.**

 ## Register User
 ```